Read on as we explain and uncover:

 - Ketone Salts: Naturally-derived compounds that simply mix sodium (and/or potassium, or calcium) with BHB to improve absorption.
 Commercially available supplements are all made from ketone salts currently (includes KetoForce, KetoCaNa and Keto OS).
 These are also sometimes called “Ketone Mineral Salts” of “BHB Mineral Salts”.

 - Ketone Esters: Synthetically-made compounds that link an alcohol to a ketone body, which is metabolised in the liver to a ketone.
 Ketone esters are used primarily in research for testing their efficacy in elevating ketone body levels (below is a generic structure of a BHB ester).
-Yet, the first commercial Ketone ester drink will be available in 2018 by HVMN.
+The first commercial Ketone Ester drink is now commercially available by HVMN.
 Research esters are reportedly very unpleasant tasting which HVMN hopes to change.

 The Ketone Esters raise blood levels of beta-hydroxybutyrate to higher levels than the Ketone salts.
 There is also strong evidence that ketone esters are more effective than ketone salts as far as their physiological benefits go.
 It is not clear why this happens, but could be because of a difference in the absorption rate in the GI tract.